-Advanced Organic Chemistry: 1H NMR spectrum of 1-bromobutane
+Advanced pre-university Organic Chemistry: 1H NMR spectrum of 1-bromobutane CH3CH2CH2CH2Br

-Interpreting the H-1 hydrogen-1 (proton) NMR spectrum of 1-bromobutane
+Interpreting and explaining the 1H NMR spectrum of 1-bromobutane

 H-1 proton NMR spectroscopy - spectra index